nagasudhirpulla/taming_python/blog/skills/flask_error_pages.md

 * We are able to control the styling and also link to home page is added

 ### Default error handler for all HTTP errors
-* Instead of explicitly specifying the error handler for each HTTP error code, we can define a Default error handler for all HTTP exceptions as shown below
+* Instead of explicitly specifying the error handler for each HTTP error code, we can define a default error handler for all HTTP exceptions as shown below

 ```py
 from flask import Flask, render_template